 The land south of my new home is a decrepit missile launch complex.
-Alec Bang and I have recently begun working site-specifically there.
+Alec Bang and I recently began a project there which will be exhibited at Finch Lane Gallery this year.
 This blog post serves to share a quick WIP update.

 I don't know what the new normal will be, but I know it's time for me to listen, learn, and un-learn.
 I am taking the time to understand Intersectional Environmentalism, and slowing down my making practice until it is my time to speak again.
 Flats was produced at the beginning of the pandemic, and is...
 Continue Reading →

 Response & Responsibility is a collaborative performance, sculpture, and series of inkjet prints which document the burning of a barbed-wire wrapped dining set.
 This project was done in a large natural burn scar in Central Utah using discarded barbed wire with my partner Alec Bang.
 A response to the conversation of land use in the...
 Continue Reading →

 I have lived within a 15 minute drive of the Great Salt Lake for most of my life.
 To many, the lake is dead, stinky, wasteland full of insects and mud.
 To some, it's a source of income through mineral extraction, out of sight and out of mind from laws and regulations.
 To the Nɨwɨ...
 Continue Reading →

 In September 2017, Sam Parks and I took a shot at the a high traverse of the Wind River Mountains.
 With 200% of the normal snowpack for the time of year, we were in for quite a surprise with the amount of ice and snow we'd encounter.
 Upon arriving in Lander, Wyoming we were able...
 Continue Reading →